RAPAPORT… Attendees at the Kimberley Process (KP) plenary in Dubai

 Republic of the Congo-based CENADEP.
 Kabuya Muyeba was suspended

-for accepting an invitation to the conference on CENADEP’s
+for 15 days for accepting an invitation to the conference on CENADEP’s

 behalf in October.